Dr. Richard Weinblatt

 police family"

-“wannabe,” “2.5,” as well as a host of other derogatory terms.
-There has
+“2.5,” as well as a host of other derogatory terms.
+There has long been a

 in many departments.
 That animosity rises to the level of hate and is more